 House building will start again in 2016, once the stock of new homes on the market has fallen below 500,000.
 There are, however, 150,000 homes on the market that might never be sold, having been built in the boom far from big cities, in undesirable coastal areas, or in ghost towns.
-They warn that demand will never return to the levels of 400,000 new homes sold in 2006 and 2007.
+They warn that demand for property for sale in Spain will never return to the levels of 400,000 new homes sold in 2006 and 2007.

 Miguel Ángel Ariño, head of the Department of Decision Analysis at IESE Business School, says prices will continue to decline in the coming months, having declined 41pc since the peak.The change in the downward trend will be slow, and will be followed by months of stagnant prices.
 However, he also says this is a good time to buy a home due to the value on offer, but cautions against speculating on Spanish housing.

 Eduardo Molet, a real estate consultant often cited in the Spanish press, points out that the construction sector has fallen from 16pc of GDP in 2006 to 8pc now.
 He expects the housing market recovery to start in 2014 after seven years of big falls, but the recovery will be very gradual, and won’t gather pace until 2017.
 He expects sales volumes to hit bottom this year, and start recovering next year.